-Steelbro can only give figures based on the Rated Load Lifting Capacity of the Sidelifter.
-The fact that Sidelifters can lift heavier loads because of their built in Safety Margins must also be considered by designers when designing surfaces on which a Sidelifter will stand during its operations.
-Based on the Rated Load Lifting Capacity of the Sidelifter, and allowing for the 60/40-ratio load imbalance of containers the ratings are:
+Working ground pressure figures are based on the Maximum Load Lifting Capacity of the Sidelifter.
+Designers should take into account the fact that Sidelifters can lift heavier loads than their Maximum Lifting Capacity because of their built-in safety margins.
+The strength of surfaces on which a Sidelifter will operate should allow for this.
+Based on the Maximum Load Lifting Capacity of the Sidelifter, ground pressures and loading per square foot are:

-Weight of box at Max SWL: Load per Foot (tonne) Ground Pressure (MPa) 40 26 1.7
+Weight of box at Max MLC: Max.
+Load per Foot Ground Pressure 45 tonnes 28.5 tonnes 1.8 MPa